Hoatzin Facts

 Hoatzin Physical Description

-One unexplained evolutionary trait of the Hoatzin, however, continues to rank as extremely unique in the minds of researchers.
-Though they disappear shortly after birth, the hatchlings are actually born possessing claws on the wing digits.
+One unexplained evolutionary trait of the Hoatzin, however, continues to mystify and amaze most researchers.
+Though they disappear shortly after birth, the hatchlings are actually born possessing small claws on the wing digits.
+It’s physically unique among modern birds.

 - Kingdom: Animalia